r-fukutoku/ML410_Project3/index.md

 where the weights  𝑤𝑖  are either  0  or  1.

 The vector of binary weights  𝑤 = (𝑤1,𝑤2,𝑤3,...𝑤𝑝)  gives us what we call the __sparsity pattern__ for the variable selection.

+#### Variable Selection Example
-In detail, in the case of multiple linear regression, we have that
+In the case of multiple linear regression, we have that

 <img width="381" alt="image" src="https://user-images.githubusercontent.com/98488324/156032531-d3fb814b-f8a5-460e-a74a-9081a55e6458.png">